MOOI-Project-UvA/rule-editor/README.md

-# Norm editor
+# Rule editor

-**The Norm Editor** is an application built using web-based technologies that allows users to create interpretations of sources of norms in FLINT in a user-friendly and interactive way.
+**The Rule Editor** is an application built using web-based technologies that allows users to create interpretations of sources of norms in FLINT in a user-friendly and interactive way.
 The tool was built using [Vue.js](https://vuejs.org/) and [Quasar](https://quasar.dev/).
 The app is deployed on [Netlify](https://www.netlify.com/) and uses Netlify functions (serverless functions, including Edge Functions) to extend back-end capabilities.

 **Try it out**

-There are two public versions of the Norm Editor available:
+There are two public versions of the Rule Editor available:

 - Stable version:
   The most stable release hosted at https://norm-editor.netlify.app/.